kobolds-io/kid/README.md

 # KID

+> **CAUTION** this project has been archived.
+Please see https://codeberg.org/kobolds-io/kid.
+See https://github.com/kobolds-io/kobolds/blob/main/migrating.md for details

 KID (kobolds-id) is heavily influenced by Twitter snowflake id.
 It uses a fairly simple structure to guarantee uniqness.
 It is stored as an unsigned 64 bit integer that makes use of the system clock, a node identifier and a counter.

 ## Usage